Nellie Bertram: Reception

 The Nellie Bertram character received mixed reviews from her initial guest appearance.
 In her review of "Search Committee", Cindy White, of IGN, wrote "As for Catherine Tate, I'm a fan of her work across the pond – not just as the (Tenth) Doctor's companion Donna Noble, but from her self-titled sketch show as well – so I had high expectations.
 Unfortunately, she was probably the least compelling of the applicants".
-In Sam Morgan's recap of the episode, he wrote that "[Tate's] character wasn’t that interesting nor competent".
-In Kaili Markley's review, she wrote "Catherine Tate is brilliant, but the addition of this Nellie Bertrum to the show would spell certain disaster for The Office: she is too over-the-top, too obnoxious, too unrealistic, and just plum unlikeable".
+In Sam Morgan's recap of the episode, he wrote that "[Tate's] character wasn't that interesting nor competent".
+In Kaili Markley's review, she wrote "Catherine Tate is brilliant, but the addition of this Nellie Bertram to the show would spell certain disaster for The Office: she is too over-the-top, too obnoxious, too unrealistic, and just plum unlikeable".
 Meghan Carlson, of BuddyTV, was slightly positive of Nellie, writing that "I hope they'd flesh out the character in a different way.
 I've seen Tate be LOL-worthy on her UK series innumerable times, but something about her interview didn't feel right.
 Still, Nellie just might have the right combination of self-assurance and stupidity, if reworked a little, to replace the great Michael Scott".

 The reception of the character became more positive when she returned in a regular capacity.
 In their review of "Tallahassee", TV Equals wrote that they were "Hoping that this special project lasts a very long time so we get much more Nellie Bertram in the future".
 In his review, Brett Harrison Davinger, of the California Literary Review, wrote that Nellie proved herself to be "A good addition [to the show]".
 In her review, White wrote that "The character played by Catherine Tate in last season's finale "Search Committee" may not have been that popular with Office fans, but anyone familiar with Tate's work in the U.K. (including her award-winning self-titled comedy sketch show and a season on Doctor Who as the feisty Donna Noble) knows how versatile she is.
 Tate came back strong as the eccentric Nellie Bertram, president of Special Projects for Sabre, and remained just wacky enough to be amusing without going over the top".
 Myles McNutt of The A.V.
 Club, wrote in his review of "Free Family Portrait Studio", that he found Tate's portrayal solid, and that the recent re-characterization of Nellie would help reinvent the show.

 Many critics noted how Nellie would play a major part in the final season's story lines.
 Most also noted how this would give her a second chance to win critics over.
 Cindy White, of IGN, enjoyed the pairing of Nellie and Pam in "Andy's Ancestry", noting how "Nellie was a lot more tolerable with Pam along for the ride."